RCIC-UCI-Public/website-rcic/docs/source/guides/beginner.rst

      $ ssh panteater@hpc3.rcic.uci.edu

-  When prompted for a password a user will  enter UCNetID password followed by :guilabel:`Return` key.
+  When prompted for a password a user will  enter UCINetID password followed by :guilabel:`Return` key.
   Note, password will not be visible when typed:

   .. code-block:: console